Peter J. Gomes: Theology, theography, social advocacy, and politics

-He maintained that "one can read into the Bible almost any interpretation of morality ... for its passages had been used to defend slavery and the liberation of slaves, to support racism, anti-Semitism and patriotism, to enshrine a dominance of men over women, and to condemn homosexuality as immoral" as paraphrased by Robert D. McFadden in the New York Times (March 2, 2011).
+He maintained that "one can read into the Bible almost any interpretation of morality ... for its passages had been used to defend slavery and the liberation of slaves, to support racism, anti-Semitism and patriotism, to enshrine a dominance of men over women, and to condemn homosexuality as immoral."

 Gomes was a registered Republican for most of his life, and offered prayers at the inaugurals of United States Presidents Ronald Reagan and George H. W. Bush.
 In August 2006, he changed his registration to the Democratic Party (United States), supporting the candidacy of Deval Patrick, who was that year elected the first African-American governor of Massachusetts.
-(Gomes and Patrick had become friends during Patrick's undergraduate days at Harvard.)
+Gomes and Patrick had become friends during Patrick's undergraduate days at Harvard.

-According to a book on Martin Luther King Jr., Gomes "was never easy to label.
-Conservative evangelicals, for instance, were quick to criticize the liberalism he sometimes displayed during his long tenure as the Plummer Professor of Christian Morals and the Pusey Minister in the Memorial Church at Harvard University—and yet a photograph of Reverend Billy Graham, hero to evangelicals across the world, towered above all others on the shelf behind Gomes’s stately office desk."
+According to a book on Martin Luther King Jr., Gomes "was never easy to label."
+Conservative evangelicals criticized his work at Harvard, yet he proudly featured a photograph of Billy Graham in his office at Harvard.

 Honors and tributes

-The Gomes Chapel, named after Peter J. Gomes, chaplain of Harvard University and Bates class of 1965.
+The Gomes Chapel, named after Gomes.
 The chapel is modeled after King's College Chapel, Cambridge.